open-telemetry/community/community-membership.md

 workflow](https://help.github.com/en/articles/about-code-owners).

 Approver status can be scoped to a part of the codebase.
 For example, critical core components may have higher bar of becoming an approver.
-Some approvers may only be doing issues triage and have no approval rights.

 ### Requirements